wustlcse237sp20/project-translator/README.md

 ## Iteration 2

 ***Usage for Iteration 2:***
-* Please note that We decided to change our topic to travel application since a simple translator won't be suitable for this project.
+* Please note that We decided to extend our topic to create a travel application since a simple translator won't be suitable for this project.
+Users can now create an account, log in, and use the many wonderful services that we can provide.
+This will all be touched on in the last iteration, but for now, users can only still use the translator app.

 1. Please clone project in your Eclipse.
-2. Please ignore everything in translator package.
-We will utilize it in iteration 3.
-3. Please run a main method in Travel.java of userActivities package.
+2. In eclipse, please run the main method in Travel.java of userActivities package.
+3. Interact with the UI in the terminal.
-4. Thank you for using
+4. Thank you for using!

 Stories completed:

-**1. Create sign up, and log in**
+**1. Created sign up and log in interfaces =**
  - Created front page where users can create their accounts with preferred username and password.
  - Alphanumerics are checked and password is encrypted using BCrypt.

-**2. sth**
+**2. Created user and location objects**
+ - Users can now create an account for themselves and where they're from

+**3. Created destination and landmark objects**
+ - Users will soon be able to select their dream destination for travel and landmarks they want to visit there
+ - Users will soon be able to see a list of other travel peers who also wish to visit the same destination

-**3. sth**
+**3. Improved Main UI**
+ - Users are now able to interact more smoothly with our app

 **4. sth**

 **TODO Next iteration:**
 1. Users will be able to add and modify their location information in their account.
+2. Users will be able to add a dream destination and landmarks they want to visit.
+3. Users will be able to see list of travel peers going to the same destination.
+4. Users will be able to freely add/remove to their list of dream destinations as well landmarks for each destination.
+5. Information will be persisted across sessions.